Table of Contents

-Isn’t it terrible that you’re writing an incredible book that you know will sell, but there are so many things you need to do to get it out there that it seems like you’ll never get it published?
-Do you feel so overwhelmed that sometimes you just want to stop writing and give up?
-Create book writing team to get your book done!
+Writing a book that you know will sell, but feeling overwhelmed by everything needed to get it published?
+Do you sometimes want to stop writing and give up?
+Build a book writing team to get your book done.

-By using volunteers, you will get far more done, more quickly, and with better quality – and you’ll stop hitting your head on the wall because you can’t get it all done.
+By using volunteers, you will get far more done, more quickly, and with better quality.

 Writing a book is rarely a task performed by one person.
-Instead, smart authors know that writing teams are the ticket for success.
+Smart authors know that writing teams are the ticket for success.
 Some of your team will be paid for their efforts, and others will volunteer to help for no charge.
-Sometimes you can offer something in exchange for their help, such as a signed copy of your book, an acknowledgement within the book, or being public recognition for their help.
+Sometimes you can offer something in exchange for their help, such as a signed copy of your book, an acknowledgement within the book, or public recognition.

 It’s always wise to seek out help from others.
-The act of writing can be a very introverting activity, but proofreading and editing, beta reading, book covers, illustrations, research, interviews and a plethora of other tasks can, and should, be done by members of your writing team.
-For example, every book should be proofread by someone else, preferably a skilled proofreader, and book covers are best done by professionals (author-created book covers often do not result in good sales.)
+The act of writing can be solitary, but proofreading and editing, beta reading, book covers, illustrations, research, interviews, and many other tasks can, and should, be done by members of your writing team.
+Every book should be proofread by someone else, preferably a skilled proofreader.
+Book covers are best done by professionals since author-created covers often hurt sales.

 Authors who create their own book covers are asking for lower book sales.